Bob D'Eith: Music career

 D'Eith trained as a classical and jazz pianist while growing up.
 He played in a number of semi-professional bands until finishing law school.
 Once he returned to Vancouver, he joined a band called The Watchmen with lead singer Jimmy Gilmore (subsequently a member of the Silencers in Scotland) and Rob Lulic (guitar).
-After Jimmy left for Scotland, D'Eith, Alex Dias and Rob Lulic continued to build on the band and this core eventually became Rymes with Orange; singers Lyndon Johnson and Nelson Sinclair joined the band.
+After Jimmy left for Scotland, D'Eith, Alex Dias, and Rob Lulic continued to build on the band and this core eventually became Rymes with Orange; singers Lyndon Johnson and Nelson Sinclair joined the band.
 The band recorded its first album Peel (1992 mixed by Bill Buckingham) and had a number of successful radio and MuchMusic videos.
 After touring Canada a number of times, D'Eith was forced to choose between a career on the road or a life on the business side of music.
 He moved back to co-managing the band with Peter Karroll and became a non-touring member of the band.
-The band added Steve Hennessy and Niko Quintal and recorded their second album Trapped in a Machine (1994 - produced by John Webster and recorded at Turtle Recording in Richmond, BC).
+The band added Steve Hennessy and Niko Quintal and recorded their second album Trapped in a Machine (1994 - produced by John Webster and recorded at Turtle Recording in Richmond, British Columbia).
 This record resulted in a number of Top 30 radio hits including "Toy Train" which was undoubtedly the band's biggest hit.
 The song was featured in the Labatt's commercial Genuine Kelly.
 During this period, D'Eith was honoured with a Best keyboardist nomination at Canadian Music Week and the band was nominated for a Juno Award for Best New Artist.